freealise/freealise.github.io/_posts/2025-01-01-nothing-here-at-the-time.md

 value: 0

 ---
-Backstory of a target audience everyman in second person <!-- possibly Moshiach --> and timeline of what is to happen from that point of view, sent in the newsletter.
+Backstory of a target audience everyman in second person <!-- possibly your friend or Moshiach --> and timeline of what is to happen from that point of view, sent in the newsletter.
 Own backlog on the site as interview with <i>deterministic</i> AI.